Anthony Wager

-Anthony A. "Tony" Wager (24 June 1932 – 23 December 1990) was an English actor and television writer.
-Wager is best known for portraying the role of the young "Pip" in David Lean's 1946 film of Great Expectations.
+Anthony A. Wager (24 June 1932 – 23 December 1990) was an English actor and television writer.
+He is best known for portraying the role of the young Pip in David Lean's 1946 film of Great Expectations.

 Early life and career

-Wager was born in Willesden, north London and grew up in Mill Hill and Hendon.
-Wager's father was a plumber and decorator.
+Wager was born in Willesden, north London, and grew up in Mill Hill and Hendon.
+His father was a plumber and decorator.
 He studied at Christ's College, Finchley.
-In 1945, Wager auditioned for the role of young 'Pip' in the film Great Expectations.
-Wager won the role and was praised by critics for his performance.
+In 1945, Wager auditioned for the role of young Pip in the film Great Expectations.
+He won the role and was praised by critics for his performance.
 He won a Film Daily Critics Award for Best Performance For a Juvenile for his role in the film.

 After appearing in Great Expectations, Wager continued working in films and television in England.
 He often lived with the director Brian Desmond Hurst.
-In the late 1960s, Wager moved to Sydney, Australia where he continued his career in both film and television but occasionally returned to England for acting jobs.
+In the late 1960s, Wager moved to Sydney, Australia, where he continued his career in both film and television but occasionally returned to England for acting jobs.
 He made his final onscreen appearance in the 1988 Australian television movie The Boardroom.
-Wager then moved to Bali, Indonesia for health reasons.
+Wager then moved to Bali, Indonesia, for health reasons.

 Death

-On 23 December 1990, Wager died at age of 58 in Bali.
-He was given a Balinese funeral and his ashes were scattered at a lake.
+On 23 December 1990, Wager died aged 58 in Bali.